seancaulfield/pidesktop/install.md

 Image your SSD
 --------------
 Use Etcher and the pidesktop add-on board (without the special USB adapter installed) as follows:
-a.
+- a.
 Connect both USB ports of the pi-desktop add-on board to two USB ports on the imaging machine
-b.
+- b.
 Press the power button on the add-on board, it will appear to your imaging system as a USB SSD device
-c.
+- c.
 Use Etcher to write the latest Raspian image (or your OS of choice) to the mSATA SSD USB device.
-d.
+- d.
 When complete unmount the USB SSD device and unplug the USB cables as they are no longer needed.

 Test your Case
 --------------
 Now you can connect the special USB adapter to the case and boot with your monitor, keyboard, and mouse attached.
-If you imaged Raspian the system shoud immediately reboot to resize partitions.
+If you imaged Raspian the system should immediately reboot to resize partitions.
 At this point, if you haven't already you can install the top on the case and know it takes a little pushing to get all the plastic clips in place.

 Install the pidesktop package
 -----------------------------